Wine and X

 startx ./script.sh

-The first is that sometimes a windows program is just a launcher, and it executes (detached) the reals program.
+The first is that sometimes a Windows program is just a launcher, and it executes (detached) the real program.

 There are two ways to overcome this issue.